 Frontiers in Marine Science is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Marine Science welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Protocols, Review, Specialty Grand Challenge, Systematic Review, Technology Report, General Commentary and Book Review.
+The specialty sections of Frontiers in Marine Science welcome submission of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Policy Brief, Review, Specialty Grand Challenge, Systematic Review, Technology and Code, General Commentary, Book Review and Community Case Study.

 When submitting a manuscript to Frontiers in Marine Science, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.